Aim vs ZenML

 The most important factor is the need for a collaborative and open-source experiment tracking solution.

-- You want to track experiments effectively.
+- You want to track and compare ML experiments efficiently within pipelines.

-- Free-tier limits are a blocker for your team.
+- Free-tier limits are a blocker for your production-scale ML pipeline needs.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".